holidaycheck/tech-blog/_posts/2019-05-06-browsertools#1-resource-timing-part1.md

 }, {...}]
 ```

 The `duration` is given in milliseconds.
-The time is measured using the DOMHighResTimestamp interface, which allows for very exact time measuring.
+The time is measured using the DOMHighResTimestamp API, which allows for very exact time measuring.
 Why is this needed?
 We could have used `Date.now()`, but [the spec][7] says it "does not allow for sub-millisecond resolution and is subject to system clock skew".
 Better to have exact timestamps.
 You can see the sub-milliseconds part in the `duration`'s value above.
 So we have reliable time measuring in the browser available, details might become another blog post in this series.

 The `name` is the URL of the resource the website loaded and the API measured.
 Let's sum it all up, by looking at the part of the API we have learned about.